Answering your questions about Career Counselling

-I wanted to respond to some of your questions and provide a few comments on the approach and perspective that I bring to career counselling.
+I wanted to respond to some of your questions and provide a few comments on the approach and perspective that I bring to Career Counselling.

 I selected the top 7 questions I am frequently asked.